20. CORNWALLIS: THE PARADOXICAL RICARDIAN

 19. THE BEAUFORT LEGITIMATION

-Henry Tudor, later Henry VII, claimed entitlement to the crown of England ‘by due and lineal inheritance’.
-His only English royal blood derived from his great-grandfather, John Beaufort, an illegitimate half-brother of Henry IV.
+In 1484 Henry Tudor, later Henry VII, claimed entitlement to the crown of England ‘by due and lineal inheritance’.
+This claim was based on his Lancastrian ancestry (he later awarded himself the title ‘Duke of Lancaster’).
+However, in 1460 Parliament had ruled against the line of Lancaster, and set them aside in favour of the senior inheritance of the Duke of York.
+Henry Tudor’s claim derived from his great-grandfather, John Beaufort, an illegitimate half-brother of the Lancastrian Henry IV.
 The Beauforts’ father, John of Gaunt, had them legitimated by Richard II in 1397 by Act of Parliament.
 This article investigates the Act of Legitimation and proposes that (1) the Act gave them no rights of inheritance, and (2) Richard II was wrongly informed that the Pope had granted them legitimacy.
 Read it now by clicking on this link: https://tinyurl.com/ur2p8rc4

 18. INVESTIGATING HENRY VII’S REPEAL OF TITULUS REGIUS